IAC-Team/KittiSeg/README.md

 If you like to understand the code, I would recommend looking at [demo.py](demo.py) first.
 I have documented each step as  	thoroughly as possible in this file.

-### Manage Data Storage

-KittiSeg allows to separate data storage from code.
-This is very useful in many server environments.
-By default, the data is stored in the folder `KittiSeg/DATA` and the output of runs in `KittiSeg/RUNS`.
-This behaviour can be changed by setting the bash environment variables: `$TV_DIR_DATA` and `$TV_DIR_RUNS`.

-Include  `export TV_DIR_DATA="/MY/LARGE/HDD/DATA"` in your `.profile` and the all data will be downloaded to `/MY/LARGE/HDD/DATA/data_road`.
-Include `export TV_DIR_RUNS="/MY/LARGE/HDD/RUNS"` in your `.profile` and all runs will be saved to `/MY/LARGE/HDD/RUNS/KittiSeg`

 ### RUNDIR and Experiment Organization

-KittiSeg helps you to organize large number of experiments.
+SemSeg helps you to organize large number of experiments.
 To do so the output of each run is stored in its own rundir.
 Each rundir contains:

 * `output.log` a copy of the training output which was printed to your screen
 * `tensorflow events` tensorboard can be run in rundir